Operation Sportpalast: Morning of 9 March

-The British strike force was organised into four sub-flights, each with three Albacores, and was led by Lieutenant Commander Bill Lucas from 832 Squadron.
+The British strike force was organised into four sub-flights, each with three Albacores and was led by Lieutenant Commander Bill Lucas from 832 NAS.
 Lucas had only recently joined the squadron after its previous commander had been killed in one of the crashes on 23 February.
 He had no training in attacking enemy warships.
-Lucas spotted the German ships at 8:40 am, and ordered his command to approach them at an altitude of 3500 ft where scattered cloud might hide the aircraft from sight.
+Lucas spotted the German ships at 8:40 a.m. and ordered his command to approach them at an altitude of 3500 ft where scattered cloud might hide the aircraft from sight.
 Due to a strong easterly wind and the German ships' fast speed, the Albacores' closing speed was only 30 kn.
 British torpedo bomber doctrine called for strike forces to overtake their targets, and then have half the aircraft attack from the port and the others from the starboard with the torpedoes being released simultaneously between 800 yd and 1000 yd from the enemy ships.
 Such an attack would be difficult for large warships to evade.
 Due to the slow closing speed, Lucas instead ordered each sub-flight to attack independently.

 The first attack was made by the sub-flight under Lucas's personal control.
-The aircraft approached Tirpitz from her port side and released their torpedoes at 9:18 am from a very low altitude and a distance that was probably greater than 1,000 yards from the battleship.
-Tirpitz turned sharply to port, and evaded these torpedoes.
-A sub-flight from 817 Squadron then made a similar attack from the port side of the battleship, with their torpedoes also missing.
+The aircraft approached Tirpitz from her port side and released their torpedoes at 9:18 a.m. from a very low altitude and a distance that was probably greater than 1000 yd from the battleship.
+Tirpitz turned sharply to port and evaded the torpedoes.
+A sub-flight from 817 NAS then made a similar attack from the port side of the battleship, with their torpedoes also missing.